Chicago police: Jussie Smollett assault case has ‘shifted’

 Police have been unable to find surveillance video of the attack.

-A spokeswoman for Smollett did not immediately respond to a request for comment on Guglielmi’s comment.
+A spokeswoman for Smollett did not immediately respond to a request for comment on Guglielmi’s statement.

 See AP’s complete coverage of the Jussie Smollett case: https://www.apnews.com/JussieSmollett